gobeyondidentity/customer-docs/docs/workforce/web-login/open-integrations/okta-oidc.md

 ## User Deprovisioning

 You can de-provision a user from the Beyond Identity experience by removing them from the **Beyond Identity** group.

-1. Click **Directory &gt; Groups**.
+1. Sign into the Okta portal as an administrator and, under the main Okta menu, select **Directory > Groups**.

 2. Select the **Beyond Identity** group.